 The Evans Move from the Tidewater to Southside Virginia

 The Evans family line that came to Granville were not enslaved and as a result, they are well documented.
-Morris Evans and Jane Gibson also had two sons named Charles Evans (1696-1760) and Morris Evans Jr (1710-1754).
+Morris Evans and Jane Gibson had two sons named Charles Evans (1696-1760) and Morris Evans Jr (1710-1754).
 Charles and Morris Jr were born in the Tidewater area of Virginia (York County) like their parents, but relocated to the southside Virginia counties of Brunswick, Mecklenburg, and Lunenburg (Lunenburg was formed from Brunswick in 1746 and Mecklenburg was formed from Lunenburg in 1765).
 Charles Evans moved first in the 1730s and his younger brother Morris Evans Jr moved later in the 1750s.
 Living next to the Evans families in Southside Virginia during this time period were other notable “free colored”/Native American families such as: Walden, Kersey, Harris, Brandon/Branham, Stewart, Chavis, Guy and Corn.
 I point this out because the Evans intermarried with most of these Southside families and they then moved together into the North Carolina border counties, including Granville.

 Charles Evans (1696-1760) remained in southside Virginia until his death in 1760 and we have a good record of who his children were through land transactions and wills.
 Unfortunately not much is known about Charles Evans’ wife aside from her first name being Sarah.
 Charles Evans’ children were:

 Thomas Evans (b.
 1734) – tithable in his father’s 1751 Lunenburg Co household.
 Was in very poor economic standing as his children were bound out because he could not provide for them.
-Thomas only received one shilling from his father’s will because he was “undutiful”.
+Thomas only received one shilling from his father’s will because he was “undutiful” by his father.
 His wife may have been a Stewart.
 Some of his children intermarried with the “free colored”/Native American Jeffries family and moved to Orange Co, NC.
 This is the same Jeffries family that is a core family of the Occaneechi Band of the Saponi Nation.

 Charles Evans (b.
 1737) – remained in southside Virginia.
 In 1782, he was compensated for beef he provided to the Continental Army during the Revolutionary War.
 His daughter Nanny Evans married Eaton Walden.